k2view-academy/K2View-Academy/articles/04_fabric_studio/21_web_file_explorer_and_navigation.md

 # Exploring, Navigating and Managing Files

-This article explains how to explore files and their contents in the Fabric Studio, at project tree explorer and other utilities.
+This article explains how to explore files and their contents in the Fabric Studio, including files accesible from the project tree explorer and via other utilities.

-Fabric Studio is file and folder based and to explore your project it is recommended to open the Explorer View (opened by default) - the top most at the activity bar.
-The explorer, appears at the side bar, contains two sub-views - the Project and the Open Editors.
+Fabric Studio is file and folder based.
+To explore your project it is recommended to open the Explorer View (opened by default) - the top most icon in the activity bar.
+The explorer that appears at the side bar contains two sub-views - the Project and the Open Editors.

 ## Project Explorer